Stochastic Control of Tidal Dynamics Equation with Levy Noise: Stochastic Optimal Control

 \subsection{Preliminaries}

-In this subsection we provide some definitions and known results borrowed from Metivier \cite{metivier} and Aldous \cite{ald}. \begin{definition} Let $(\mathbb{S},\rho)$ be a separable and complete metric space.
-Let $u\in \D(0,T;\mathbb{S})$ and let $\delta>0$ be given.
+In this Subsection we provide some definitions and known results borrowed from M\'{e}tivier \cite{metivier} and Aldous \cite{ald}. \begin{definition} Let $(\mathbb{S},\rho)$ be a separable and complete metric space.
+Let $u\in D([0,T];\mathbb{S})$ and let $\delta>0$ be given.
 A modulus of $u$ is defined by

-where $\Pi_\delta$ is the set of all increasing sequences $\overline{\omega}=\{0-t_0<t_1<\ldots<t_n=T\}$ with the following property
+where $\Pi_\delta$ is the set of all increasing sequences $\overline{\omega}=\{0=t_0<t_1<\ldots<t_n=T\}$ with the following property